National Heritage Science Strategy

 The National Heritage Science Strategy (NHSS) provides a road map for heritage science research in the UK.
 We work to raise the profile of the NHSS with funders and researchers, to support its delivery and to address gaps in heritage science research.

-Refreshing the National Heritage Science Strategy
+Updating the National Heritage Science Strategy for 2018-2023

 In 2010 the National Heritage Science Strategy (NHSS) was produced to address the report of the 2006 House of Lords Science and Technology inquiry into Science and Heritage.
 The inquiry found that the sector was fragmented and under-valued and recommended that the “heritage sector should come together in developing a broad-based national strategy for heritage science”.

 The 2010 strategy identifies eight themes for action under two main objectives:

 - Demonstrating the public benefit of heritage science; increasing public engagement and support for it:

 1. Increasing public benefit, by developing better ways to understand, demonstrate and measure the economic and social benefit of heritage and heritage science.